peter-yanase/jadou-obsidian/README.md

 - Right‑click an entry to remove it from the glossary.
 - Press <kb>Space</kb> or right‑click an entry in the dictionary panel to insert furigana instead of adding it to the glossary.

-## Design Choices

-- Bulk operations are intentionally not supported.

 ## Roadmap

 Feature requests, bug reports, and pull requests are welcome.